kayleewuhu/RA-scheduler/README.md

   - class SpreadsheetClient: contains logic for reading, creating, and editing Google Spreadsheets (uses Google's Spreadsheet API)

 ### How to run the program
+- You must have python3 installed.
+- You will also need to install google or-tools by running the command `pip install or-tools`
+-